Awakenings: Casting

 On September 15, 1989, Liz Smith reported that those being considered for the role of Leonard Lowe's mother were Kaye Ballard, Shelley Winters and Anne Jackson.
 Three weeks later, Newsday named Nancy Marchand as the leading contender.

-In January 1990—more than three quarters of the way through the film's four-month shooting schedule— the matter was seemingly resolved when the February 1990 issue of Premiere magazine published a widely cited story belatedly informing fans that not only had Winters gotten the role, she had been targeted at De Niro's request and had been cast by displaying her Oscar awards (for the benefit of veteran casting director, Bonnie Timmermann).
+In January 1990—more than three quarters of the way through the film's four-month shooting schedule— the matter was seemingly resolved when the February 1990 issue of Premiere magazine published a widely cited story belatedly informing fans that not only had Winters gotten the role, she had been targeted at De Niro's request and had been cast by displaying her Oscar awards for the benefit of the casting director.
 (Note: Neither as printed in the following 1990 Premiere excerpt nor as recounted by Winters herself six years later does this anecdote identify by name the casting director in question.
-As regards gender, however (and notwithstanding subsequent versions to the contrary), Winters's own account clearly cites a "casting lady", and Bonnie Timmerman is indeed the credited casting director on the finished film.)
+As regards gender, however (and notwithstanding subsequent versions to the contrary), Winters's own account clearly cites a "casting lady".)